vicdant1/MVCWebApplication/README.md

 # MVCWebApplication
-small web app builted for study mvc microsoft .net concepts
+Small web MVC application called JayVerse.
+It was built for studying about Microsoft ASP.NET MVC Concepts.